-Vehicles allowed to compete in IASCA SQC and IQC must be motorized vehicles such as cars, trucks, vans, SUVs, COVs, designed and built by the manufacturer for the purpose of being driven on the road by the general public.
+Vehicles allowed to compete in IASCA SQC and IQC must be motorized vehicles such as cars, trucks, vans, SUVs, COVs, designed and built by the manufacturer for the purpose of being driven on the road by the general public, and must have two front seats (with the exception of Outlaw).
 Vehicles such as trailers, motorhomes, golf carts, motorcycles, etc. are not eligible to compete.
-Vehicles must have two front seats (with the exception of Extreme Open).